Pedro José de Guerra: Daza's campaign and Guerra's death

 The war began with the complete and virtually unchallenged occupation by Chile of the Bolivian Litoral.
 Peru entered the war shortly after, but the Chileans made deep pushes into the Bolivian and Peruvian coastline territories.
 President Daza would decide to personally take command of the army and left Bolivia in the process, where Guerra assumed the position of Acting President as the President of the Council of Ministers that had been left in charge of the country.

 Daza led the army to Tacna, and after the Chilean landing in Pisagua, he marched south to support the Peruvian Army stationed in Iquique.
 After staying in Arica briefly, he continued marching.
 However, after three days of marching along the Camarones ravine, he announced to Peruvian President Mariano Ignacio Prado that his troops refused to continue due to the harsh conditions of the desert, opting to return to Arica.
 Daza's telegram to Prado on November 16 read, "Desert overwhelms, army refuses to move forward," verbatim.
 This decision significantly affected the direction of the war, leaving Peru virtually alone in the conflict.
-Daza was overthrown in a coup in December of 1879, however, Guerra did not witness any of these events as he died in office on September 10 of that year, aged 69.
+Daza was overthrown in a coup in December 1879, however, Guerra did not witness any of these events as he died in office on September 10 of that year, aged 69.